SBagaria2710/SBagaria2710/README.md

 Feel free to connect to discuss on any of the topic 😃

-# My Tech Stack 💻
+# 💻 Tech Stack, I've worked in...
 - **Frontend**: React.js, Redux, TypeScript, Web Technologies(HTML, CSS, JavaScript)
 - **Backend**: Node.js, Express.js
 - **Databases**: Firestore, MongoDB